 And if you had a magic wand?
 ‘I’d be manager of the England football team.’

-Hazel leads the Space Program business support team and loves sharing her passion for all things container.
+Hazel leads the Space Program team and loves sharing her passion for all things container.
 She was a research scientist in a previous life and has a PhD in pharmaceutical chemistry.
 This no doubt explains why she’s so good at doing the detail as well as all the big picture stuff.
 Away from work, Hazel is happiest discovering new places and exploring fresh ideas.

 What’s the best bit?
 ‘All the fabulous people I get to meet and work with who help grow and develop the business.’